Fort Boyard (game show): Famous contestants

+There was a special "TV presenter" episode in 1991, followed by two episodes in 1992 featuring celebrities playing for charities.
+Between 1993 and 2009, all teams now played for charities, and at least one member was a celebrity.
+The proportion of celebrities among the contestants increased until, from 1998 onwards, they comprised the entire team, with a few exceptions.

-Since 1993, teams on the French version of the show consist entirely of celebrities.
-These include: cyclist Laurent Fignon, Formula 1 driver Romain Grosjean in 2019, figure skating champion Brian Joubert (appearing in 2004, 2007, 2008 and 2012), Djibril Cissé, Omar Sy, R&B singer Leslie (in 2002, 2003 and 2013), Tony Parker and Eva Longoria in 2009, and many others.
+Those that have taken part over the years include: cyclist Laurent Fignon, Formula 1 driver Romain Grosjean in 2019, figure skating champion Brian Joubert (appearing in 2004, 2007, 2008 and 2012), Djibril Cissé, Omar Sy, R&B singer Leslie (in 2002, 2003 and 2013), Tony Parker and Eva Longoria in 2009.
 Many former/new hosts of the show have often appeared as contestants.

 In 1997, a series of boybands would be featured.
 These include 2Be3 and Worlds Apart.

-However, in 2010 the formula was dramatically changed and the squads, of four members each, did not consist of any celebrities.
+However, in 2010 the formula was dramatically changed and the squads, of four members each, did not consist of any celebrities for the first time since 1992.
 The "duel" format was used that year.
 The celebrities returned in 2011 playing for charity.
-In 2019 French World Cup winning footballer Adil Rami was sacked by Olympique de Marseille for reportedly missing training to appear on the show.
+In 2019, French World Cup winning footballer Adil Rami was sacked by Olympique de Marseille for reportedly missing training to appear on the show.

+In 2026, an anonymous candidate is now integrated into each celebrity team.